quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 Here, we present a new mutation spectrum association test that minimizes multiple testing burdens and mitigates the challenges of sparsity in *de novo* mutation datasets.
 We leverage this method to re-analyze germline mutation data from the BXD cohort and find compelling evidence for the existence of a second mutator allele that was undetectable using previous approaches.
 The new allele appears to interact epistatically with the mutator that was previously discovered in the BXDs, further augmenting the C>A germline mutation rate in a subset of RILs.
-Our observation of epistasis suggests that mild DNA repair deficiencies may compound one another, as mutator alleles chip away at the redundant DNA repair systems that collectively maintain germline integrity.
+Our observation of epistasis suggests that mild DNA repair deficiencies may compound one another, as mutator alleles chip away at the redundant systems that collectively maintain germline integrity.

 ## Results